 Veggie Burgers can be tricky to get right.
 The ones you buy in the store are often dry and crumbly, or have odd tasting seasonings.
 And read the labels on the pre-packaged patties.
-A lot of them have huge ingredient lists with lots of artificial stuff that you can't pronounce.
-And personally I'm not a fan of vegetarian soy based imitation ground beef or hot dogs.
-There's just something sketchy about those, to me.
-If I'm not eating meat, why would I pretend I am?
-But that's just me.
+A lot of them have huge ingredient lists with lots of artificial stuff that you can’t pronounce.
+Although I do love tofu, personally I’m not a fan of soy based imitation ground beef or hot dogs.
+If I’m not eating meat, why would I pretend I am?
+But that’s just me.

 There are a lot of ingredients you can use to make a good veggie burger.
 Any kinds of beans or pulses, grains, veggies, and seasonings.
 This burger, made with lentils works well for me every time.
 And when something works, I just stick with it.
 Because this is a southwestern veggie burger, with chipotle, cilantro, chili powder and lime juice, the obvious choice would be black beans.
 And, of course, black beans work well, too.
 But I use red beans because my carnivorous husband likes how much the red bean burger looks like a hamburger.
 Also, I like that the red beans are a little heartier for a better texture.

 Chipotle in adobo sauce is one of my favourite pantry staples.
 I love the smoky flavour of the chiles, and the adobo sauce they are packed in is a bonus ingredient.
 I’m only using one chile in this recipe, along with some of the adobo sauce, but if you like more heat, go ahead and up the ante.
 You can store the unused portion of the can in a covered container in the fridge to use in other recipes.
 (Like these: Tequila Chicken Chilli, Sweet Potato & Black Bean Soup, Chipotle Chicken Enchiladas, or Butternut Squash Black Bean Chilli)